Thelukepet/course/assignments/A3-Nijmegen.md

 ### Blog post

+The city of Nijmegen provides a variety of resources as open data at [nijmegen.nl/opendata](http://www.nijmegen.nl/opendata).

+Our goal is to analyze these together - to investigate if we can say anything about the relation between population statistics in areas of the city and the activities that are organized there.

+Specifically, we will integrate the following three data sets:

+* `vBoaEvents_all.csv` and `vBoaEventsLoc_all.csv` for events and their locations
+* `BAG_ADRES.csv` for streetnames and their quarters
+* `opendata_stadsgetallen.accdb` for a variety of statistics about the population

 Imagine writing about an open data project, where you want to explain how your findings are backed up.